 - What are the classroom practices and policies regarding attendance and are they noted in the course syllabus?

 What Disability Services Can Do for Students

-The Office of Disability Services can provide students with written disability verification memos, based on appropriate medical and/or psychological documentation.
-This office carefully screens which students receive these memos.
+DS can provide students with written disability verification memos, based on appropriate medical and/or psychological documentation.
+DS carefully screens which students receive these memos.
 The memos address the potential impact of the student’s medical condition and/or disability.
-For face to face classes and online courses, these verification memos are completed via email.
-The Coordinator of Disability Services will send the student and professor the accommodation memo.
+All accommodation memos are emailed to the faculty member who appears as the Primary instructor on the student’s class schedule as found on BANNER.
 Faculty should make their policies clear so that students can make informed choices about which courses to take.